neuralmagic/deepsparse/README.md

 The Deep Sparse product suite builds on top of sparsification enabling you to easily apply the techniques to your datasets and models using recipe-driven approaches.
 Recipes encode the directions for how to sparsify a model into a simple, easily editable format.
-Download a sparsification recipe/sparsified model from the [SparseZoo](https://github.com/neuralmagic/sparsezoo) or create one using [Sparsify](https://github.com/neuralmagic/sparsify), apply it using [SparseML](https://github.com/neuralmagic/sparseml) with only a few lines of code, and deploy with the [DeepSparse Engine](https://github.com/neuralmagic/deepsparse) for unprecedented performance on CPUs.
+- Download a sparsification recipe and sparsified model from the [SparseZoo](https://github.com/neuralmagic/sparsezoo).
+- Alternatively, create a recipe for your model using [Sparsify](https://github.com/neuralmagic/sparsify).
+- Apply your recipe with only a few lines of code using [SparseML](https://github.com/neuralmagic/sparseml).
+- Finally, for GPU-level performance on CPUs, deploy your sparse-quantized model with the [DeepSparse Engine](https://github.com/neuralmagic/deepsparse).

 Visualization of the full product flow:

 <img src="https://docs.neuralmagic.com/docs/source/sparsification/flow-overview.svg" width="960px">